Skip to content

 FAQ

-Claude Opus 4 leads most coding benchmarks and excels at complex tasks like multi-file editing and debugging.
-However, Claude Sonnet 4 offers the best value for daily coding, and GPT-4o remains strong for general-purpose development.
+Claude Opus 4.6 leads SWE-bench Verified at 80.8% and excels at complex tasks like multi-file editing, debugging, and agentic coding.
+GPT-5.3-Codex tops the newer SWE-Bench Pro and Terminal-Bench 2.0 and offers a 400K context window.
+For open-source, GLM-5 (77.8% SWE-bench) and Kimi K2.5 (76.8%) are now near-frontier.
+Claude Sonnet 4 remains the best value for everyday coding.
 The best choice depends on your budget, task complexity, and existing toolchain.

-Can open source LLMs like DeepSeek or Llama compete with proprietary models for coding?
+Can open source LLMs compete with proprietary models for coding?

 How much does it cost to use LLMs for coding?